MaddyGuthridge/COMP6080_Notes/CSS/CSS showcase/animations.md

-You can use keyframes to animate CSS features.
+You can use key-frames to animate CSS features.

 ```css
 .animated {